 While most of the research on the subject has been performed for the stock market, investment factors seem to be relevant for other asset classes such as bonds, currencies and commodities.
 Furthermore, our analysis demonstrates that investment factors can affect real estate returns as well.

 Factor Investing is an intuitive, albeit rigorous and data-driven methodology that can be applied to the reality of day-to-day investment.
 In short, the beauty of this methodology is that it creates the link between behavioral finance and quantitative analysis.

-- Laurent Ternisien, Global COO BNP Paribas REIM
+- Laurent Ternisien, Global CCO BNP Paribas REIM

 THE CENTRAL ROLE OF THE INVESTOR